e-Spirit/fsxa-pwa/docs/getting-started/index.md

 ### Development mode

-There is a development mode that helps to easily map the content coming from the CaaS.
+There is a development mode that helps to easily map the content coming from the [CaaS](https://docs.e-spirit.com/module/caas/CaaS_FSM_Documentation_EN.html).

 To enable the development mode, the variable `devMode` must be set to `true` in the `fsxa.config.ts` file.
 Be aware that you have to restart the server when you change anything in this file.
 This file is also checked into git.
 So be sure to change the variable back to `false` before deploying to production.

-If you are in development mode and a component on the page has not been developed yet, you will get an info box which shows exactly which component is missing and what information can be addressed.
+If you are in development mode and a component on the page has not been developed yet, you will get an info box which shows exactly which component is missing and what information in the component can be addressed.

 ![Missing Layout](./../imgs/MissingLayout.png)